madweeble/flexera/README.md

 will return a list of people with the name "Steve Rogers" only.

 The **.../create** method will take a JSON formatted string and add that person to the database.
-Duplicate *names* are allowed, but if the person record already exists, a duplicate will not be added.
+Duplicate *names* are allowed, provided at least one other field is unique.
+If a record matching *all* fields already exists, a duplicate will not be added.

 The **.../delete/{name}** method takes a single name and deletes that person from the database.